TheRealOrange/icer_compression/README.md

 # ICER Image Compression Algorithm

-The code in this repository implements the NASA ICER image compression algorithm.
+The code in this repository implements the NASA ICER image compression algorithm as a C library.
 Said compression algorithm is a progressive, wavelet-based image compression algorithm designed to be resistant to data loss, making it suitable for use as the image compression algorithm when encoding images to be transmitted over unreliable delivery channels, such as those in satellite radio communications.

+This library was designed with memory-constrained embedded systems in mind, hence the language choice of C, but it should function just as well on normal machines.